-The following example sets to 8000 the maximum number of log files that are allowed for all unified logging originators in the NetBackup (product ID 51216).
+In the following example, the maximum number of log files that are allowed for each of the unified logging originators in the NetBackup (product ID 51216) is 8000.
 When the number of log files exceeds 8000 for a particular originator, the oldest log files become eligible for deletion during log cleanup.